Beware of the Classical Benchmark Instances for the Traveling Salesman Problem with Time Windows: Computational Results

 In Table~\ref{tab:classical basic}, column \# counts the number of instances in each benchmark set, columns $s$ indicate the number of solved instances, and columns $t_s$ report the average time for the solved instances, rounded to the nearest second.
 For Algorithm~\ref{alg:basic}, we also include the maximum running time among the solved instances in column $m_s$.
 Additionally, we divide the results for \Ascheuer{} into \sAscheuer{} and \lAscheuer{} to separately report the results for instances with fewer than $50$ customers and those with $50$ or more customers, respectively.
 Table~\ref{tab:classical basic} reports the results for \Rudich{} with the unseeded version outside parentheses and the seeded version inside parentheses.
 The difference between the two is that the latter is initialized with a known solution.
 In this regard, Algorithm~\ref{alg:basic} should be considered unseeded.
-Similarly, Table~\ref{tab:classical basic} reports the results for \Fontaine{} for two versions of the heuristic guiding the informed search.
+Similarly, Table~\ref{tab:classical basic} reports the results for \Fontaine{} for two versions of the heuristic bound guiding the informed search: FEA (feasiblity) bound and MSA (minimum spanning arborescence) bound.
 The results for FEA are reported outside parentheses, and those for MSA are reported inside parentheses.

 A quick look at Table~\ref{tab:classical basic} is enough to conclude that Algorithm~\ref{alg:basic} outperforms the state-of-the-art methods on the larger instances, solving the four instances that remained unsolved.
 Although this is strictly true, knowing the inner workings of Algorithm~\ref{alg:basic}, we would never prefer it as a generic exact solver for the \TSPTWM{}.
 A deeper look at Table~\ref{tab:classical basic} raises an important concern: Algorithm~\ref{alg:basic} is unable to solve seven instances with 45 or fewer customers (and our unreported experiments show that memory is exhausted when the time limit is high enough).
 Furthermore, Algorithm~\ref{alg:basic} performs better on the larger instances in \Ascheuer{} than on the smaller ones.
 As strange as it may seem, \cite{RifkiSolnon2025} already noted that the ratio between the size of the time windows and the horizon could be more important than the number of customers when evaluating the efficiency of dynamic programming solvers for the \TSPTWM{}.
 Finally, we observe that Algorithm~\ref{alg:basic} is particularly fast on \Langevin, \Dumas, \Gendreau, \OhlmannThomas, and \DaSilvaUrrutia, all of which follow the same creation procedure commonly applied in many machine learning methods to create ``hard'' training datasets (Section~\ref{sec:problem statement:benchmarks}).